Contents

 Backup and Inheritance for Bitcoin Runes

-Understanding Runes and how to protect your ownership and future inheritance.
+Understanding Runes: how to protect your ownership and future inheritance.

 What are Inscriptions, Ordinals, and Runes?

 We recently shared the story about how in 2023, the Ordinals protocol was added to the Bitcoin network.
 Users began to use Ordinals to inscribe unique data (NFT "inscriptions") directly onto Bitcoin satoshis, and soon thereafter, Ordinals inscriptions enabled the creation of fungible BRC-20 tokens on the Bitcoin blockchain.
 Inscription-based Bitcoin NFTs and BRC-20 tokens expanded the Bitcoin landscape to encompass both fungible and non-fungible tokens.
-BRC-20 tokens became fairly popular and achieved a market cap exceeding $2 billion.
+BRC-20 tokens became fairly popular, achieving a market cap exceeding $2 billion.

 Then in September 2023, just as Ordinals was reaching peak popularity, the same developer behind Ordinals, Casey Rodarmor, proposed another new protocol for tokens on Bitcoin: Runes.
-Runes introduces a fresh token standard for Bitcoin, and streamlines the process of creating fungible tokens, enhancing efficiency for users.
+Runes introduces a fresh token standard for Bitcoin, streamlining the process of creating fungible tokens and enhancing efficiency for users.
 The motivation behind Runes was to improve upon BRC-20.

 Runes launched at the same time as the April 20, 2024 Bitcoin halving event, at network block 840,000.